Irrelon/nextjs-morph-page/readme.md

 # Irrelon Next.js Morph Page

-This is a fork of the original work done here: https://github.com/illinois/next-page-transitions
+This is a fork of the original work done here https://github.com/illinois/next-page-transitions and adds new functionality to morph pages at an element-level.

 ## Install